sampsyo/home/_posts/2016-06-15-probablycorrect.md

 title: Probably Correct
 mathjax: true
 excerpt: |
     Say you have a program that's right only some of the time.
 How can you tell whether it's correct enough?
 Using with some Wikipedia-level statistics, it's pretty easy to make probabilistic statements about quality.
-I'll explain a couple of easy techniques for measuring statistical correctness.
+I'll explain two strategies for measuring statistical correctness.
 Then I'll argue that it's deceptively difficult produce guarantees that are any stronger than the ones you get from the basic techniques.
 ---
 How do you know whether a program is good enough if it's allowed to be wrong some of the time?